textext/textext/docs/source/install/windows.rst

-3. Optional: If you whish to have syntax highlighting and some other :ref:`nice features <usage-gui-config>` enabled in the |TexText|-Gui install GTKSourceView.
-For that purpose download the GTKSourceView package that matches your Inkscape installation type
+3. Optional: If you whish to have syntax highlighting and some other :ref:`nice features <usage-gui-config>` enabled in the |TexText|-Gui install GtkSourceView.
+For that purpose download the GtkSourceView package that matches your Inkscape installation type

-   - `GTKSourceview 3 for Inkscape 1.0 64-bit <gtksourceview-windows-64-bit_>`_
+   - `GtkSourceview 3 for Inkscape 1.0 64-bit <gtksourceview-windows-64-bit_>`_
-   - `GTKSourceview 3 for Inkscape 1.0 32-bit <gtksourceview-windows-32-bit_>`_
+   - `GtkSourceview 3 for Inkscape 1.0 32-bit <gtksourceview-windows-32-bit_>`_

    and run the corresponding installer.
 It will add a small amount of files into your |Inkscape|
    installation.
 You need administrator privileges for this step.
+If you do not trust the installer you will find zip packages on the `GtkSourceView for Inkscape project site <gtksourceview-inkscape-site_>`_ for manual installation.

 .. important::